gem/oq-engine/doc/faq.md

 disabled you will still have 5 GB of available RAM.
 We recommend to ALWAYS disable hyperthreading from the BIOS.

 ### Help!
+My windows server with 32/64 or more cores hangs!

+Some users reported this issue.
+It is due to a limitation of Python multiprocessing module on Windows.
+In all cases we have seen, the problem was solved by disabling hyperthreading.
+Otherwise you can reduce the number of used cores by setting the parameter `num_cores` in the file openquake.cfg as explained below.

+### Help!
 I want to limit the number of cores used by the engine

 This is another way to save memory.
 If you are on a single machine,